init-ok/pso-bb-virtual-keyboard/README.md

 ## Installation
 1. Download the latest mod files from [Releases](https://github.com/init-ok/pso_bb_virtual_keyboard/releases/).
 2. Extract them to the game directory, e.g. `C:\Users\my_username\EphineaPSO`.
-3. Start the game and press the select button on your Xbox controller to open the keyboard.
+3. Start the game and press the select button on your controller to open the keyboard.

 ## Controls
 Select button (default setting): opens/closes the virtual keyboard.